ngeng485/Nathan_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HyrRUpX5CV8?si=b-tCAKkckB787-Vh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-In my final milestone, I was supposed to code and made sure all my For your final milestone, explain the outcome of your project.
-Key details to include are:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+In my final milestone, I was supposed to code and made sure all my code works.
+Thanks to Ben, I finished my all my work and finished programming.
+In programming, I first set it to servo Servo1, servo Servo2, all the way to servo Servo4. this defined the servo, and then we created a joystick function and then plugged it in.
+Then, we set the servo to different degrees based on the serial monitor and plug it in.
+Doing this allows the joystick to control the the different parts based on the serial monitor.